 Are Your Teeth Sensitive To Sugar?

-According to the American Dental Association, some reasons for losing enamel are:
+According to the Ontario Dental Association, some reasons for losing enamel include:

 - Receding gums